Rock10578/DARD/README.md

 start by :- npm start
 it will start react project

-Technology used MERN = MongoDB-(For Database), Express-(For Fast, unopinionated, minimalist web work), React-(For Complete functional Website), Nodejs - (For backened)
+Technology used MERN = MongoDB-(For Database), Express-(For Fast, unopinionated, minimalist web work), React-(For Fronted or Face of Website), Nodejs - (For backened)
 Bootstrap - (For Complete Responsive Website)

 Team Members :- Shreyansh Patwa, Sawan, Vishal kumar Gautam